 Though the CPEC project portfolio largely consists of projects that have been mulled over the past few decades and generally conforms to Pakistan’s own planning for energy sector reform and infrastructure network development, it is the Chinese who seem to have played a lead role in conceiving the long-term CPEC plan and the Gwadar masterplan.

-The original plan for the new container terminal in Karachi included direct highway access via an elevated expressway that would bypass Karachi’s congested streets.
 It would have made sense for the federal government to make this bypass a priority and complete it before the Karachi-Lahore Motorway opens.
-This would directly benefit export industries across the Peshawar-Karachi belt, not just by saving time and fuel costs, but also by making the port an even more attractive transshipment option for countries in the region.
+This would directly benefit export industries across the Peshawar-Karachi belt, not just by saving time and fuel costs, but also by making the port an even more attractive transhipment option for countries in the region.

 Instead, Pakistan is spending roughly $2 billion on the Karakoram Highway (KKH) realignment.
 Sino-Pak cross border trade is presently marginal and the border is closed during the winter.
 Discussion of industries to target to boost cross-border trade has been hypothetical.
 Similarly, the Gwadar port is a long-term play.
 It is essentially a Greenfield project that will take years to provide meaningful returns.